Will More Expressive Graph Neural Networks do Better on Generative Tasks?: Appendix: Visualisation of Generated Molecule Graphs

-We present visualizations of generated molecules with the highest score on metric Penalized logP and QED.
-The visualizations illustrate that generated molecules with the highest Penalized logP score only contain a long chain of carbons.
+We present visualisations of generated molecules with the highest score on metric Penalised logP and QED.
+The visualisations illustrate that generated molecules with the highest Penalised logP score only contain a long chain of carbons.

-We present visualizations of generated molecules by GCPN, GraphAF and their optimal variants with GearNet in Figure \ref{c1}, Figure \ref{c2}, Figure \ref{c3} and Figure \ref{c4} respectively.
-The visualizations demonstrate that GCPN and GraphAF with advanced GNN have strong abilities to model different graph structures on the de-novo molecule design task.
+We present visualisations of generated molecules by GCPN, GraphAF and their optimal variants with GearNet in Figure \ref{c1}, Figure \ref{c2}, Figure \ref{c3} and Figure \ref{c4} respectively.
+The visualisations demonstrate that GCPN and GraphAF with advanced GNN have strong abilities to model different graph structures on the de-novo molecule design task.